paldeep-singh/spice-spice-baby/README.md

 - Users should be able to add their own recipes, including tags/ingredients etc
 - Should have some sort of fuzzy matching to keep user input consistent with db structure?
 LLM?
+- Users should be able to save their own

 ### Inventory Management 📋